wadezigh96/poa_contracts/README.md

 The contract separates **human authority** from **agent execution authority**.
 Policies define what an agent can do, how much it can spend, where it can send funds, which contract functions it can call, and when its authority expires.

-This repository is intentionally **standalone**.
-It is not coupled to PRONOUS, Flitzr, Binance, Privy, or another application.

----

 ## Core workflow